-A qualified charitable distribution (QCD) is the withdrawal of funds from an IRA with the intention of donating them directly to a qualified charity.
+A QCD is the withdrawal of funds from an IRA with the intention of donating them directly to a qualified charity.
 There are tax benefits that go along with this strategy.
-And you can use QCDs when you’re taking required minimum distributions (RMDs) in retirement.
+You can use QCDs when you’re taking required minimum distributions (RMDs) in retirement.

 Making qualified charitable distributions from Roth IRAs is usually a bad idea (and it’s usually prohibited).
 Why?
 For one thing, a QCD must be a distribution that would normally be subject to taxation.
 Roth IRA distributions are usually tax-free.